-Selling State assets is nothing new in Ireland.
-The importance of state-owned firms has declined, both in absolute and relative terms, since the early 1990s, due to a combination of privatisation and the growth in the economy.3 In the early 1980s state-owned firms employed 91,000 persons, accounting for 8 per cent of total employment in the economy; by 2008 employment declined to 41,000 persons in state-owned firms accounting for 2 per cent of total employment in the economy.4 The
+Selling state assets is nothing new in Ireland, or in many other countries, particularly since the 1980s led by the UK (Vickers and Yarrow, 1988).
+The importance of state-owned firms in Ireland has declined, both in absolute and relative terms, since the early 1990s, due to a combination of privatisation and the growth in the economy.6 In the early 1980s state-owned firms employed 91,000 persons, accounting for 8% of total employment in the economy; by 2008 employment declined to 41,000 persons in state-owned firms accounting for 2% of total employment in the exited ownership involvement in banking,8 telecommunications, steel, shipping and sugar refining.
+Nevertheless, what remains, as noted above, is state involvement in important sectors of the economy, some of which are competitive, others oligopolistic or monopolistic.

-3 For discussion see, for example, Palcic and Reeves (2004).
+6 For discussion see, for example, Palcic and Reeves (2004).

-4 Based on Barrington (1985, p.
+7 Based on Barrington (1985, p.
 289) and Forfas (2010, p.
 3).
 The latter source contains an extensive discussion on the importance of state-owned firms to the economy.